-Chronic lowering of groundwater levels indicating a significant and unreasonable depletion of supply

-Significant and unreasonable reduction of groundwater storage

-Significant and unreasonable seawater intrusion
+- Chronic lowering of groundwater levels indicating a significant and unreasonable depletion of supply - Significant and unreasonable reduction of groundwater storage - Significant and unreasonable seawater intrusion

-Significant and unreasonable degraded water quality

-Significant and unreasonable land subsidence
+- Significant and unreasonable degraded water quality - Significant and unreasonable land subsidence - Depletions of interconnected surface water that have significant and unreasonable adverse impacts on beneficial uses of the surface water

-Depletions of interconnected surface water that have significant and unreasonable adverse impacts on beneficial uses of the surface water These potential undesirable results are the focus of SGMA and must be addressed in Plans.
+These potential undesirable results are the focus of SGMA and must be addressed in Plans.
+Plans will describe how the subbasin will sustainably manage groundwater by planning for assessing, monitoring, and mitigating undesirable results from groundwater use.
 Each of the undesirable results will need to be described and evaluated as part of the Plan development.
-The Plan will include measurable goals and objectives and implementation actions to achieve and maintain sustainable conditions in the Colusa Subbasin.
+The Plan will include measurable goals and objectives and implementation actions to achieve and maintain groundwater basin sustainability.
 SGMA requires the development and implementation of Plans that achieve groundwater basin sustainability within a prescribed 20-year window through projects and management actions.
 During the Plan implementation phase, GSAs are required to update the Plan every 5 years and provide DWR with annual updates on the progress of achieving sustainability.